asntech/scg-compute-cost-monitor/README.md

-  -l <monthly_limit>: Specify the monthly cost limit (default: 800) -e <send_email>: Specify whether to send email alerts for exceeding the limit (set to: true) -c <cc_email>: Specify email addresses to cc the alerts (optional)
+  -l <monthly_limit>: Specify the monthly cost limit (default: 800) -e <send_email>: Specify whether to send email alerts for exceeding the limit (set to: true) -c <cc_email>: Specify email addresses to cc the alerts (optional) -d <log_dir>: Path to store log files for email alerts (optional)"
   -h: Display this help message

   ```

 The script will display the CPU hours and charges for each user in the specified lab group for the specified month and year.

 *Email alerts*: If the cost exceeds the specified monthly limit and send_email is set to true [`-e true`], email alerts will be sent to the respective users.
 Optionally, you can specify email addresses to cc the alerts using the `-c <cc_email>` option.
 The script logs the users who have been notified in a log file to prevent repeated notifications within the same month.
-You can change the log directory path by setting `LOG_DIR` variable in the script.
+You can change the log directory path by setting `-d` argument.

 ## Example